Adriankhl/relativitization/README.md

 To encourage people to support this project financially, the assets of the game are not opened.
 You need to buy the assets to play the game, though you are free to modify the game logic to experiment and share your ideas.

-## Run simulation
+## Run simulations

 The following assumes you are using a Linux terminal.
 If you are working with Windows, you need to use the Windows-equivalent commands, such as changing `./gradlew` to `gradlew.bat`.

 You can run simulations of your model on the command line.
-This is an example of an all-AI game:
+This is an example model:
 `./simulations/src/main/kotlin/relativitization/game/TypicalGame.kt`.

 You can run the main function by: